jsimms/compost-instructions/README.md

 Ruby should be installed on your Mac by default, but it may be an old version.

 Open terminal and type `ruby -v` then hit enter.
+Terminal will print out your ruby version.
 We’re going to want a version of Ruby 2.0.0.
 If you don’t have that, then there’s some work to do.

 [RVM](http://rvm.io/) is a good way to get new versions of ruby.
 To install RVM and the proper ruby, give Terminal this command:
 `\curl -sSL https://get.rvm.io | bash -s stable --ruby=2.0.0`

-As the program downloads terminal will print out the progress.
+Terminal will start to download everything you need and print the progress.
 If any errors happen, the best way to fix them is to just google the error message.
 Someone has likely had the same issue and posted a way to fix it.

 Once the correct ruby version is installed, `cd` to the folder that will encase all of the projects.
 [This is a good article](http://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/) for a quick lesson on `cd` and `ls`, two handy terminal commands.